PER DIEM LOOK-UP

 As part of GSA’s internal controls, the Office of Government-wide Policy conducts procurement management reviews.
 Procurement management reviews assess the basic foundational components of the acquisition function, including contract administration, performance-based contracting, acquisition planning, and effective contract pricing and negotiations.
 These reviews help the agency identify best practices and challenges in the acquisition function.

-GSA plays an important role in advancing the administration’s priorities through leadership in Government-wide acquisition, including economic growth, climate resiliency, and strengthening diversity, equity, inclusion, and accessibility.
-Achieving these goals requires a modern, accessible, and streamlined acquisition ecosystem and a robust marketplace that connects buyers to the suppliers and businesses that meet their mission needs.
+GSA plays an important role in advancing the administration’s priorities through leadership in Government-wide acquisition, including economic growth, and climate resiliency.

 The procurement management review (PMR) process continues to play an important role in helping to ensure the agency meets its ambitious goals.
 For example, in FY 2023, the PMR Division (PMRD) continued its focus on contract administration and electronic contract filing, verifying that adequate management and internal controls are in place to ensure sufficient Government oversight of the goods and services procured.
 As GSA’s head of contracting activity (HCA) and that person’s delegate, when applicable, is responsible for developing acquisition policies and procedures, and for establishing guidance regarding acquisition reviews under their delegated authority.
 The PMRD has repurposed the procurement management reviews to include review of both the HCA’s procurement and program organizations relating to the HCA’s procurement portfolio.
 Therefore, the procurement management reviews are strategically aligned to reflect both procurement and program operations.